wader/jqjq/README.md

 199 of 348 tests passed
 ```

-Not that expected test values are based on stedolan jq.
-If they are run with a different jq implementation like gojq some might fail because of different error messages, support for arbitrary precision integers etc.
+Note that expected test values are based on stedolan's jq.
+If you run with a different jq implementation like gojq some tests might fail because of different error messages, support for arbitrary precision integers etc.

 ### Design problems, issues and unknowns